-- 1. by using the command line cm-cluster-extension utility (section 4.1), - 2. by using the Bright View private cloud creation wizard (section 3.1), - 3. by manually creating and configuring the private cloud object using cmsh.
+- 1. by using Advanced settings options in the clusterextension plugin options, in the command line cm-cluster-extension utility (section 4.1), - 2. by using the Bright View private cloud creation wizard (section 3.1), - 3. by manually creating and configuring the private cloud object using cmsh.